|

 judge of the dead.
 A late Babylonian text makes him the underworld prison warder of the seven children of

+the god Emmesharra.
 The Phoenician inscription on the sarcophagus of King Eshmunʿazar of Sidon (5th century BC) relates (ANET,

 p.
 662): "Furthermore, the Lord of Kings gave us Dor and Joppa, the mighty lands of